GRCDEV/ArduSim/README.md

 Ardusim was developed by [Francisco Fabra](mailto:frafabco@cam.upv.es), Phd student in the [Grupo de Redes de Computadores (GRC)](http://www.grc.upv.es/) research group of [Departamento de Informática de Sistemas y Computadores (DISCA)](http://www.upv.es/entidades/DISCA/index-es.html) department of [Universitat Politècnica de València](http://www.upv.es/) university.
 Supervisor: [Carlos T. Calafate](http://www.grc.upv.es/calafate/).

 As an example of the capabilities of ArduSim, the next picture shows 72 multicopters following elliptical missions like electrons of an atom.
+The background image was built with images downloaded from Google Static Maps API, but Google stopped providing them as a free service.
+At this moment, ArduSim shows a blank background, but we plan to support Bing images, and to give the user the possibility to use a paid key for the current implementation based on Google Static Maps API.

 ![Ejemplo ArduSim](help/atomo.png)